josevcm/nfc-laboratory/README.md

 ## Application settings

-Settings are stored in user home directory, inside Roaming folder for windows %USERPROFILE%\AppData\Roaming\josevcm\nfc-spy.ini.
+Settings are stored in user home directory, inside Roaming folder for windows %USERPROFILE%\AppData\Roaming\josevcm\nfc-lab.ini.
 The file is created the first time the application is run and can contain the following sections:

 Window state, updated every application close.